-At the end of the test you should make an assessment of the candidate's pronunciation, accent and fluency, following the guidelines given in the Marking Instructions.
-While you may use the opportunity of the candidate's introduction to the topic to assess these factors, your final assessment must be based on the candidate's overall performance.
+www.papaCambridge.com At the end of the test you should make an assessment of the candidate's pronunciation, acc fluency, following the guidelines given in the Mark Scheme.
+While you may use the opportunity candidate's introduction to the topic to assess these factors, your final assessment must be bas on the candidate's overall performance.
 Exceptional performance in the role play situations (ie one in which a fluid and natural conversation develops) should be rewarded by a high impression mark.

-For mark scheme, see Table C of the Marking Instructions.
+For marking pattern, see Table C of the Marking Instructions.